darkreapyre/Athena-HOL/Lab2/README.md

    > Ensure you are in the **US West (Oregon)** region.

-2. Under Database, you should see the database **nycitytaxianalysis-reinv17** which was created during the previous section.
+2. Under Database, you should see the database `<username>` which was created during Lab 1.

 3. Click on **Create Table** right below the drop-down for Database and click on **Automatically (AWS Glue Crawler)**.

 4. You will now be re-directed to the AWS Glue console to set up a crawler.
 The crawler connects to your data store and automatically determines its structure to create the metadata for your table.
 Click on **Continue**.

-5. Enter Crawler name as **nycitytaxianalysis-crawlerparquet-reinv17** and Click **Next**.
+5. Enter Crawler name as `<username>-crawler-parquet` and Click **Next**.

 6. Select Data store as **S3**.

 7. Choose Crawl data in **Specified path in my account**.

-8. For Include path, click on the folder Icon and choose the **target** folder previously made which contains the parquet data and click on **Next**.
+8. For Include path, click on the folder Icon and choose the **target** folder previously made which contains the parquet data, created from the previous section, and click on **Next**.

 ![glue18](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_18.PNG)